usherlabs/usher-referrals-docs/docs/guide/introduction/welcome.md

 # Discover Usher: An Open Source Partner Network Platform

 :::info
-We’re sunsetting operations for Usher Referrals, however, the project’s source code is available on GitHub for you to explore and deploy for your own Web3 referral marketing requirements.
+Usher Labs has sunset operations for Usher Referrals, however, the project’s source code is available on GitHub for you to explore and deploy for your own Web3 referral marketing requirements.
 :::

 Welcome to Usher Docs, the hub for Usher—a revolutionary partnership management platform designed to facilitate your very own community-driven partner network.
 Streamline collaboration, performance tracking, and reward distribution, to fuel your brand's growth.